julianchurchill/text-adventure/README.md

       - DONE A SayAction when enacted calls talkable.executeActionsForPhraseById( id )
     - DONE UserActionFactory can create TalkToActions
     - DONE UserActionFactory can create SayActions
-    - RecordableActionFactory can create TalkToActions
+    - DONE RecordableActionFactory can create TalkToActions
     - RecordableActionFactory can create SayActions
     - Item
       - Item has a getTalkPhraseSource() method (could return itself or a seperate implementation of the interface)